 Non-residential systems are limited to 1,000 kW or 1 MW.
 Agricultural systems max out at 500 kW.
 And no solar panel systems can exceed 100% of the customer’s annual electricity usage.

 Should you end up with additional credits at the end of the year, you have two options.
-You can roll these net metering credits over to the next billing cycle indefinitely.
+You can indefinitely roll these net metering credits over to the next billing cycle.
 Or, you can opt for the pay-out option.

-In the latter option, the utility will compensate you for each kWh credit at the avoided cost rate.
+The utility will compensate you for each kWh credit at the avoided cost rate in the latter option.
 This is less than the retail rate that’s reflected when trading a credit directly for electricity.

 Meter aggregation or virtual net metering is allowed for farms with solar and for school districts.
 This means you’re able to offset multiple meters with your solar-generated electricity even if the solar system isn’t connected to all of your meters.